 You may choose to start your thesis/capstone any time after you have completed 15 hours of coursework in the program.
-By the fourth Monday of the Directed Research semester, you need to submit a proposal to the Graduate Advisory Committee (GAC) via the Graduate Coordinator.
+By the fourth Monday of the Directed Research semester, you need to submit a proposal to the Graduate Advisory Committee (GAC) via the Graduate Director.
 In preparing the proposal, please consider the suggested documentation schedule for the thesis or the capstone project.

 The GAC has a rotating membership of 4 faculty members in the MSTC program.
 They will review the proposal and respond in one of three ways: 1) approval, 2) revise and resubmit, or 3) rejection with suggestion to find another project.
 If you submit your proposal by the 4th Monday, the GAC will respond within 2 weeks.
 During that time, you should continue to work on your project goals.

 Once your project is approved and your capstone/thesis committee chair assigned, you will spend the rest of the Direct Research semester working on the project.

 During this semester, you will work on your project with a goal of defending it to your full committee by the end of the semester.
 It is important that you keep your committee members, especially the chair, in the loop on your work.

 If you intend to defend in that semester, contact the graduate coordinator who will then assign the third member of the committee will be assigned to you; the third member acts as an “outside reader” who will not have had the benefit of seeing multiple drafts.

 It is your responsibility to fill out a defense request form.
 Remember that you need to provide a complete and final draft to all three of your committee members at least two weeks before the defense.

 When you are ready for your final drafts, please be sure that you have followed the formatting guidelines.